Quarryville looks to build new trails - NewsBreak

 Fallout from the pandemic continues to hurt the central Pennsylvania restaurant industry.
 While some new establishments opened, a rash of closings in 2022 included neighborhood bars, favorite diners and ethnic establishments.
 It was a year marked by a seismic shift.
 In some cases, restaurants traded hands as some owners bowed...

+In ‘crisis mode,’ Western Berks Ambulance warns 3 eastern municipalities it may discontinue service

+Two years after choosing Western Berks Ambulance Association as their new provider for emergency medical service, three eastern Berks municipalities are being told they’ll need to significantly ramp up funding for 2023 for it to continue operating in their communities.
+Anthony Tucci, CEO of West Lawn-based Western Berks Ambulance,...

-Hunter rescued after hanging upside down from a tree for an hour, Pa.
-Game Commission reports
+Hunter rescued after hanging upside down from a tree for an hour: Game Commission reports

 A deer hunter in Lancaster County recently hung upside down for an hour before Pennsylvania Game Commission staff and personnel from local fire companies could bring in multiple extension ladders to get down from his tree.
 According to Lancaster County Game Warden Greg Graham, the hunter’s treestand failed, but his...